adamcroom/mediator/_posts/2015-04-13-zeroing-in-on-email.md

 Mailbox gestures function similar to a mobile app.
 Archive > Swipe right.
 Schedule > Swipe left.
 That means spam gets archived without a click.
 Anyone who has ever accidentally marked something as spam in Outlook and then routed through a decision tree of adding that address to your address block to be blocked gets how convenient this is.

-I'm now looking at the various mobile solutions (which&#8211;ironically&#8211;Outlook seems to be strong in since their [purchase of Accompli][7]).
+I'm now looking at the various mobile solutions (which–ironically–Outlook seems to be strong in since their [purchase of Accompli][7]).
 I'm going to continue to evaluate this to see if I find anything that would pull me back to simply using Outlook for Web, but I honestly don't think it'll happen this time around.
 Zero is the new black!

 <small>Featured image is a <a href="http://creativecommons.org/licenses/by-nc-nd/2.0/">Creative Commons licensed ( BY-NC-ND )</a> <a title="Dormitory Mailboxes" href="http://flickr.com/photos/25080113@N06/3931356331">flickr photo</a> shared by <a href="http://flickr.com/people/25080113@N06">ConanTheLibrarian</a></small>